 Thanks, Mom.
 (You know I’m kidding!).

-Part of the difficulty I have with March, April, and May is that I am a Southerner.
-In the South, Spring is the best of the year, filled with bright sunlight, blooming azaleas, and short sleeve Easter dresses.
+Part of the difficulty I have with the long winter months is that I am a Southerner.
+In the South, Spring is the best of the year, filled with bright sunlight, blooming azaleas, and short-sleeved Easter dresses.

-In New England, March, April, and May (also known as Mud Season) are the worst months of the year.
+In New England, the late winter months (also known as Mud Season) are the worst months of the year.
 This time of year means brown landscapes, dirty snow, and freezing temps.
 I wear my heavy coat on Easter.
 There’s not a lot of snow, skiing is pretty much over, and it’s cold.

 Imagine all those pictures of people in LL Bean catalogues frolicking along the coast of Maine in their barn coats.
 It feels like that.
 Without the frolicking.
 Spring (at least the way I know it) feels ages away, because it is.
 We get Spring starting around Memorial Day, if we’re lucky.